vaseef/WhatsAppMessageSender/README.md

 This is a simple example to demonstrate how to send messages via WhatsApp using automated mechanism.
 Please see the video for more details(https://www.youtube.com/watch?v=ZH20y289X6A&t=11s).

 Consider a person who want to send the same message/picture/url to many people say a 1000 groups or individuals.
 How much time consuming it will be !!
-This tool will help to automate this situation by identiying and posting messages to each group/individual.
+This tool will help to automate this situation by searching and posting messages to each group/individual.

 Here we are opening the WhatsApp web in Chrome browser using a C# code and then searching for a chat with specific name.
 Then placing the message and clicking the send button.
 All these actions are done through the C# utility.